websanco/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/search-administration.md

 # Search Administration

 In *Control Panel* &rarr; *Configuration* &rarr; *Search* there are three administrative UIs: Connections, Index Actions, and Field Mappings.
+Connections shows you the search engines your installation is connected to, Index Actions is an interface for re-indexing, and Field Mappings display fields mapped from Liferay to your search index.

 ![The Search Administration panel contains three management screens.](./search-administration/images/02.png)